 WHERE TO STAY

-Many wineries in Maryland offer overnight accommodations ranging from popular glamping spots and private cottages to luxurious hotel and spa packages.
-A few favorites include…
+Many wineries in Maryland offer overnight accommodations ranging from glamping spots and private cottages to luxurious hotels.
+A few favorites…

 FUN FACT… In 2018, James Suckling’s “American Wine Revolution” scored 19 Maryland wines “outstanding,” giving them each 90 points or above.